wuyichen24/system-design-interview/problems/Build_Follower_Feed_System.md

-# Build Twitter
+# Build Follower Feed System

 ## Requirements clarification
 - **Functional requirements**
-   - Post: Users can post tweets.
+   - Post: Users can post feeds.
-      - Tweets can contain photos and videos.
+      - feeds can contain photos and videos.
    - Follow: Users can follow other users.
-   - Timeline: System should be able to create and display a user’s timeline consisting of top tweets from all the people the user follows.
+   - Timeline: System should be able to create and display a user’s timeline consisting of top feeds from all the people the user follows.
-      - User timeline: All the tweets a particular user has sent.
+      - User timeline: All the feeds a particular user has sent.
       - Home timeline: A temporal merge of all the user timelines of the people are you are following.
 - **Non-functional requirements**
    - High availability.
    - Acceptable latency of generating timeline is 200ms.
-   - High consistency is desirable (It should be ok for a user doesn’t see a tweet for a while).
+   - High consistency is desirable (It should be ok for a user doesn’t see a feed for a while).

 ## Estimation
 - **Traffic estimation**